“Over 200 years of closed borders makes 2.5 years seem like nothing, right?” ~ Alyse.

 Find ruins of former settlement buildings

-Dotted throughout Yokohama are remnants of old settlement buildings that were destroyed during the Great Kanto Earthquake of 1923, measuring 7.9 magnitude and an estimated 140,000 people lost their lives.
+Want to know some of the lesser-known Yokohama sightseeing spots?
+Dotted throughout the city are remnants of old settlement buildings that were destroyed during the Great Kanto Earthquake of 1923, measuring 7.9 magnitude and an estimated 140,000 people lost their lives.

 During the late 19th century, many buildings in the port city of Yokohama were influenced by French, Dutch and British architectural styles using brick and mortar.
 Unfortunately though, these designs did not fare well under Japanese seismic conditions and many were turned to rubble during the earthquake.